Join the Movement

 The United States’ current approach to poverty is inadequate.
 We need a greater understanding of what it means to live in poverty, where resources are needed, how to enact workable and effective solutions, and who should take those actions.
 This plan provides those answers.
 It harnesses the power of data, action, and connections to challenge the status-quo approach to poverty.

 The sections – Learn, Act, Connect – are designed to be used together, with each section informing the other.
 If it is your first time visiting the National Plan to End Poverty, please take a moment to explore our user guide to get the most out of your experience.

 What and where

 According to the federal government, 34 million Americans live in poverty.
 However, official poverty standards do not account for cost of living differences and they do not reflect changes in spending patterns over the past 50 years.

-The number of Americans without enough money to get by without assistance exceeds 75 million.
+Nearly 82 million Americans do not have enough money to get by without assistance exceeds million.
 Learn about (1) our method of identifying economic need, (2) our income standards for counties and how they compare to the federal poverty level, (3) where the need is greatest, and (4) select indicators that will help you refine and target your actions.

 Visit our LEARN section.